That-H/Point/README.md

 # What's the Point?

-The point is a pair of integer co-ordinates on a cartesian plane, each represented using the i32 type.
+The point is a struct containing a pair of integer co-ordinates on a cartesian plane, each represented using the i32 type.

 ## Ok, but what would I use it for?